Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 where $\mathcal{S}$ is a regulator-specified set of benign shifts such as temporal drift, mild covariate corruption, or geographic reweighting.
 This captures operational fragility that can generate governance harm. \end{enumerate}

-For comparability across institutions and to eliminate scale ambiguity, each component is mapped to a common unit interval using regulator-defined transformations.
+For comparability across institutions and to eliminate scale ambiguity, each component is mapped to a common unit interval using regulator-defined scoring rules and transformations.
 As a result, \( F(w;\mathcal{M}), P(w), R(w;\mathcal{M}) \in [0,1] \), and the relative magnitudes of the policy parameters \( (\alpha,\beta,\gamma) \) reflect regulatory priorities rather than arbitrary metric scales.

 While nonlinear interactions are possible, governance-adjusted risk is defined linearly for regulatory interpretability as follows:

 In practice, regulators calibrate the parameters \( (\alpha,\beta,\gamma) \) by mapping each component to its expected institutional cost under applicable law and sectoral penalties.
 The schedule need not be universal; only stability within a regulatory cycle is required.
 Continuity of each component implies that the attainable region in the information-risk plane is compact, ensuring that the efficient frontier exists.